 The Council's debt servicing (interest cost) remains low due to relatively low levels of debt.
 The decreasing trend is due to the lowering of interest rates.
-During the year the Council became a non-guarantor member of the New Zealand Local Government Funding Agency.
-The Council refinanced with the New Zealand Local Government Funding Agency and has access to much cheaper borrowing rates than it has previously.
+In 2016 the Council became a non-guarantor member of the New Zealand Local Government Funding Agency.
+The Council can now borrow at cheaper interest rates, and this is reflected in the lower borrowing costs to revenue ratio.